 Mung bean stew or monggo guisado is one of my husband's favorite dishes - the one that takes him back to his childhood in Manila.
 So, I had to get this right.
 Hahaha.

 I wanted to re-create it using the Instant Pot.
-At first, I was cooking just the mung beans in the Instant Pot and adding it to the rest of the ingredients in a different pot.
-Then, I thought, why not just cook it all in the Instant Pot?
+At first, I was cooking just the mung beans in the Instant Pot and adding the cooked mung beans to the rest of the ingredients in a different pot.
+Then, I thought, why not just cook the entire dish in the Instant Pot?
+One less pot to wash, right?
 So here it is, one-pot mung bean stew or monggo guisado.

 In the Instant Pot

 I'm a huge fan of the Instant Pot.
 It just makes cooking so much easier, allowing me to use cheaper, tougher cuts of meat that come out tender after pressure cooking.

 In Sauté mode, add coconut oil.
 Add the garlic and onions and sauté until the onions are translucent and fragrant.

 Add the pork and sauté until browned.
 If it gets too hot, turn Sauté mode on/off intermittently.